-Biometrics, the use of fingerprints as a means to identify someone is also gaining popularity in certain countries.
-It’s already widely used for criminal and defense purposes, and even Disney theme parks use it in order to prevent visitors from sharing tickets.
+Biometrics, the use of fingerprints to identify someone is also gaining popularity in certain countries.
+It’s already widely used for criminal and defense purposes, and even Disney theme parks use it to prevent visitors from sharing tickets.

 To read more about this visit Market Watch.

 Kenneth G. Marks is an aggressive Social Security Disability attorney who will fight for you!